News & Insights

 Energy transition: Hydrogen in the spotlight at the RNTP

-The push toward decarbonized mobilities involves the entire public transport sector.
+The push toward decarbonized mobilities brought together the entire public transport sector.
 At the RNTP in Clermont-Ferrand, numerous innovations showcased the growing role of hydrogen.
-Keolis’s announcement that it will test a line of hydrogen buses in the Clermont-Ferrand area is one notable example.
-In September 2024, 14 “retrofitted” vehicles (diesel buses converted to green-powered buses) will operate on a major line in the area.

 In Clermont-Ferrand, Keolis is testing a hydrogen-powered bus service.